Cultural genocide: United Nations proposals

 This wording only ever appeared in a draft.
 The DRIP—which was adopted by the United Nations General Assembly during its 62nd session at UN Headquarters in New York City on 13 September 2007—only makes reference to genocide once, when it mentions "genocide, or any other act of violence" in Article 7.
 Though the concept of "ethnocide" and "cultural genocide" was removed in the version adopted by the General Assembly, the sub-points from the draft noted above were retained (with slightly expanded wording) in Article 8 that speaks to "the right not to be subject to forced assimilation."

+Relation to genocide

+The United Nations does not include cultural genocide in the definition of genocide used in the 1948 Genocide Convention:

+While not qualifying as genocide under the Convention, the issue is addressed in multiple international treaties, including the Geneva Conventions and the Rome Statute, which define war crimes associated with the destruction of culture.

 List of cultural genocides

-The term has been used to describe the destruction of cultural heritage in connection with various events listed mainly from the 20th century:
+The term has been used to describe the destruction of cultural heritage in connection with various events which mostly occurred during the 20th century: